vreddy9/zapi/README.md

 	specificAccount = query_result[0]

 ###get a value

-Must specify the WSDL name
+Must specify the WSDL name.

 	accountName = specificAccount.values["Name"]

 ###set fields

-Separate by comma if setting more than one, use ruby case i.e ThisName is this_name
+Separate by comma if setting more than one, use ruby case i.e ThisName is this_name.

 	specificAccount.set_fields(name: 'hi', currency: 'USD')
 	update_res = specificAccount.update

 ###make a new account

-Some values are set by default
+Some values are set by default.

 	acc = sesh.account
 	acc.set_fields(name: "test account")
 	acc.create